ssmtdatta/dsp/03-command_line.md

 ------------- | -------------
 `ls`          | List directory contents.
 `ls -a`       | List contents including entries with names beginning with a dot (.).
+`ls -l`       | Shows total number of files in the directory and its sub-directories.
+                List directory contents (files and sub-directories) in alpha-numeric order with a summary of the contents.
+                (See Example 1 below)

 > > `ls`